When you’re visiting the UK and thinking about day trips from London, Oxford would always pop up as one of the most likely destinations.

 Another historic pub that is worth your attention is The Turf and the Bear originating from the 13th century.

-Stroll along the University Parks
+Stroll along the University Parks of Oxford

 Take a stroll, have a picnic or rent a boat in the University Parks!
 It’s a fantastic green space where you can get lost for a few hours and relax from the buzz of a big city.